"The Last Round-Up" -

 Besides the western songs, Hill also had several pop hits as well, including “In the Chapel in the Moonlight” and “The Glory of Love,” both written in 1936.
 “The Glory of Love” remains one of his most recorded songs.
 One of the first was made by Benny Goodman and His Orchestra with a vocal by Martha Tilton.
 Fifty years later, there was another hit version, this one by Bette Midler as featured in the movie, Beaches.
 Another of Hill’s hits was “On a Little Street in Singapore,” once again with music by Peter DeRose.
 It was made popular in 1939 by Harry James with a vocal by a young Frank Sinatra.
 This song was revived again in a jazzy arrangement by the Manhattan Transfer in 1978.

-Billy Hill’s last hit song was “Call of the Canyon” in 1940, recorded both by Glenn Miller and Tommy Dorsey, with a vocal by Frank Sinatra.
-The song was used that year in a popular Gene Autry western, Melody Ranch.
-There was also a memorable recording made by Jimmy Wakely in the 1950s.
+Billy Hill’s last hit song was "Call of the Canyon"in 1940, recorded both by Glenn Miller and Tommy Dorsey with a vocal by Frank Sinatra.
+The song was used that year in a popular Gene Autry movie, MELODY RANCH.
+There was also a wonderful recording made of this song by Jimmy Wakely in the 1950s.

-Three months later, on Christmas Eve, Billy Hill died of heart failure in a Boston hotel room.
+Three months later, on Christmas Eve in 1940, Billy Hill died of heart failure in a Boston hotel room.

 He was only 42.

 Lee Taylor said she visited her father just a few days before he died.
 She described him as being “really in bad shape.”
 Then she added that cowboy film star Hoot Gibson was also in the hotel room and “he was doing rope tricks for me to try and distract me while my mother was comforting my father.”
-It was a sad farewell for a popular songwriter.
+It was a sad farewell for her dad and this popular songwriter.

 As a tribute to her late husband, in 1941 Dedette wrote the lyrics for a song titled, “Who Calls?”
-The music was by Johnny Marks, who later became famous for “Rudolph the Red-Nosed Reindeer.”
+The music was by Johnny Marks, who later became famous for the popular Christmas song, “Rudolph the Red-Nosed Reindeer.”
 At the top of the sheet music are the words: “Dedicated to Billy.”
 Dedette had paid her final respects to her songwriter husband.
-She then moved out to Burbank, California and she died there in 1950, ten years after her husband..
+She then moved out to Burbank, California and she died there in 1950, ten years after her husband.

 With their heavy drinking and marital problems, it had been a difficult life for this songwriting couple.
 Yet even with her professional jealousy, Dedette realized the greatness of her husband’s work.